- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 11 Minutes

-Botox is usually the easier decision compared with filler because it is injected in small amounts to relax selected muscles.
-Even so, forehead Botox should not be treated like a routine appointment immediately after surgery.
-The first week after a hair transplant is for protecting grafts, keeping the skin easy to inspect, and avoiding anything that creates avoidable bruising, swelling, or irritation.
+Botox is often the easier decision compared with filler because the amounts are small and the aim is muscle relaxation, not adding volume under the skin.
+Even so, forehead Botox should not be treated like a routine appointment in the first week.
+That week is for protecting grafts, keeping the skin easy to inspect, and avoiding avoidable bruising, swelling, pressure, or irritation.

-Dermal fillers deserve more caution than Botox, especially when they are placed in the forehead, temples, nose, cheeks, or areas close to the hairline.
+Dermal fillers need more caution than Botox, especially when they are placed in the forehead, temples, nose, cheeks, or areas close to the hairline.
 Fillers add volume under the skin.
 They can create swelling, bruising, tenderness, and in rare cases more serious vascular or infection problems.
 Those risks are not the same as hair transplant risks, but they can confuse the recovery picture if they happen too early.

 If swelling is still part of your recovery, compare your situation with swelling after a hair transplant.
 Cosmetic filler swelling and hair transplant swelling should not be allowed to blur into one another when the clinic is trying to judge healing.

-Why do fillers often need more caution than Botox?
+Fillers often need more caution than Botox

-Why should injections wait during the first days?
+Injections should wait during the first days

 In the first days, the priority is uncomplicated healing.
 The recipient area may have scabs.
 The donor area may be tender.
 The forehead may be swollen.
-The patient may already be taking prescribed medication, avoiding certain drugs, and learning how to wash without rubbing.
+You may already be taking prescribed medication, avoiding certain drugs, and learning how to wash without rubbing.
 Adding another injectable procedure creates more variables at the wrong time.

 The same logic applies to touching grafts after a hair transplant.
 A brief accidental touch is very different from a planned procedure that brings cleaning, pressure, positioning, swelling, and repeated contact around the upper face.